faran/zd-sdet/README.md

 5- **testGetAllLeads** This GET request prints total number of leads exists.

+### Test Strategy:

-**Test Strategy**: Using Rest Assured make sure I can test API easily in short amount of time.
+Using Rest Assured make sure I can test API easily in short amount of time.
 I have used Jsonpath to parse json response.

 **Single Responsibility** Each test has single responsibility and include assertion(s).